danielwellman/bane/README.md

    Example:

      require 'bane'

      include Bane
-        include Behaviors

-        launcher = Launcher.new(Configuration(
+     launcher = Launcher.new(
-                3000 => {:behavior => FixedResponse, :message => "Shall we play a game?"},
+             [BehaviorServer.new(3000, Behaviors::FixedResponse.new(:message => "Shall we play a game?"))])
-              )
-        )
      launcher.start
      launcher.join

-   See `examples/specify_behavior_options.rb` for another example.
+   See the `examples`directory for more examples.
 For a list of options supported by the basic behaviors, see the source for the behaviors in `Bane::Behaviors` at `lib/bane/behaviors.rb`.

 ## Keeping the Connection Open